 The university examination will be held at the end of each term of first, second and third year; which shall be called 'University Examination' (UE).
-For each paper of 100 marks, there will be Internal Assessment (IA) of 40 marks and the UE of 60 marks at the end of each semester.
-The UE of each subject (including Elective Courses having Practical) will be of 60 marks and three hours duration.
-The marks of the Elective Courses having practical will be converted into 50 marks.
-The 4 credits will be given to a student who secures at least 40% marks allotted to each paper.
+For each paper of 100 marks, there will be Internal Assessment (IA) of 30 marks and the UE of 60 marks at the end of each semester.
+(Marks obtained in UE out of 60 will be converted into 70 marks proportionately) The UE of each subject will be of 60 marks and three hours duration.
+Required credits will be given to a student who secures at least 40% marks allotted to each paper.
 A candidate who does not pass the examination in any subject or subjects in one semester will be permitted to reappear in such failed subject or subjects along with the papers of following semesters.